 Keeping kids entertained or even occupied for more than 10 minutes can be tough when you need some serious work done.
 Here are 31 fun activities for kids at home while you get things done.

-While keeping our family healthy and stopping the spread for novel coronavirus is our priority, most of us are wondering how to keep our kids busy and entertain (so you can work from home!!) until school resume.
+While keeping our family healthy and stopping the spread of novel coronavirus is our priority, most of us are wondering how to keep our kids busy and entertained (so you can work from home!!) until school resume.

 If you have a toddler, you already know how hard it is to get things done around the house.
 They constantly keep you on your toes and if you have to work from home or get serious things done, forget it!!

 I am sure you have plenty of ideas to keep them busy, but as you know, they get bored easily with one thing.
-So, I have compiled a list of fun activities for kids at home, to keep them active, engaged and educated while you manage to work from home.
-For more indoor activities for babies and toddlers, check out this post to plan age appropriate activities for your little ones.
+So, I have compiled a list of fun activities for kids at home, to keep them active, engaged, and educated while they manage to work from home.
+For more indoor activities for babies and toddlers, check out this post to plan age-appropriate activities for your little ones.

 Pin me for later!!

 Fun way to teach colours to your toddler.
 Anything in your house that is colour coded works for this game.
 I use colourful pompom.
 You will need to introduce this game to them and let them sort the colour by themselves.

 2. Shape Sorter

 My son easily spends 10 minutes sorting the shape and another 10 minutes throwing the shapes all over the place.
 Yes, this activity does require picking up shapes later because they aren’t going to clean up after them.